 Get more amazing copycat recipes here.

 If you love eating out, you'll love this copycat recipe.
 Eating out can get expensive, and lets face it, sometimes the recipes you love are from restaurants that aren't close enough in proximity to go to on a regular basis.
 Bubba Gump's restaurant is one of those restaurants for me.
 While my family really enjoys the restaurant, the closest location is a few hours away.

 With this Copycat Bubba Gump Popcorn Shrimp recipe, we've got a tasty recreation of a popular Bubba Gump's recipe right here at home.

 Copycat Bubba Gump Popcorn Shrimp

-- In a bowl, mix shrimp, sugar, salt, and 1/2 tsp of the Cajun seasoning.
+- In a bowl, mix shrimp, sugar, salt, olive oil, and ½ tsp of the Cajun seasoning.
 Cover and refrigerate for about 2 hours.

 - Heat a couple of inches of oil in a wide pot over medium high heat.

 - In a large mixing bowl, beat the egg.
 Add the flour, corn starch, beer, and remaining Cajun seasoning.
 Mix until a smooth and creamy batter is formed.

 - Toss the shrimp, pepperoncini, and red peppers in the batter until well coated.